 - Ground cinnamon for garnish

-- Puree the ice cream, RumChata and cream in a blender.
+- Puree the ice cream, RumChata and milk in a blender.

-- Divide into two serving glasses and top each liberally with cinnamon.
+- Pour into a serving glass and top liberally with cinnamon.

 For help troubleshooting a recipe, please email firstname.lastname@example.org.
 I’ll try to respond to urgent questions as quickly as possible!
 This email address is only for recipe troubleshooting; Solicitations will be ignored.